Final Cut Pro offers unprecedented speed and superior quality

 Final Cut Pro includes professionally designed animated templates, with intuitive onscreen controls that make it easy to create titles that leap off the screen.
 With more than 150 animated templates to choose from, you can achieve a polished look immediately.
 If you want to customize a template or create your own professional-quality titles, you’ll find all the tools you need by opening the animation in Motion 5 — the motion graphics companion to Final Cut Pro.

 Learn more about Motion

 Reposition, rotate, crop, and distort — all with overlaid onscreen controls that let you manipulate the image directly.
 Use numerical controls in the Video Inspector to fine-tune parameters.

 Open the Generators Browser to access a range of automatically generated video elements — including animated backgrounds and varied textures.
 Just drag and drop to add them to your project.

 Ken Burns effect

 Animate stills and video without keyframes by using simple onscreen arrows to pick start and end points.
-Choose between ease in, ease out and linear movement to further customise your animation.
-For images that contain people, Final Cut Pro recognises the location of faces to create intelligent results.
+Choose among ease in, ease out, and linear movement to further customize your animation.
+For images that contain people, Final Cut Pro recognizes the location of faces to create intelligent results.